 Is Your Website Costing You Business?

 Website security should be high on your agenda.
+You need an SSL certificate.
 We do all sorts of things to protect our website from external forces trying to access it.
 We download plugins, regularly update passwords, change information and more.
 But you’re not the only ones looking at how secure your website is.
 Your customers are too.

 In answer to our proposed question “is your website costing you business?”
 The answer is yes, probably.

 The problem is, many people believe that you only need to protect your website and customers when you’re selling something online.
 This is simply not the case.
 When we suggest adding an SSL certificate to a client’s website they generally don’t understand why they’d need one.

 In technical terms, an SSL certificate is a collection of small data files that digitally bind a crypto graphic key to a business’s details.
 When you install an SSL certificate onto your web server you activate a protocol which displays a small padlock in a web browser before where you can see your URL.
 You will also notice that the website goes from being HTTP to HTTPS.

 In simple terms, an SSL certificate is a piece of encryption software which helps to protect your website and the information passing through it.
 For example, it is used to secure credit card transactions, data transfer and login details.